turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 end
 ```

+The test still isn't passing, this time because we're sending a message
+`entries` which has not been defined.

 {% terminal %}
 NoMethodError: undefined method `entries'
 {% endterminal %}

+Work through making it pass step-by-step.
+There is a detailed explanation of
-If you need help working through this step by step, see the [Level I
+this process in the [Level I tutorial](/academy/workshops/csv/i.html).

-tutorial](/academy/workshops/csv/i.html).
+This is one way to get the test passing:

 ```ruby
 require 'csv'